coherentgreen/coherent-python/index.rst

 Coherent Python
 ===============

-*Coherent Python* is an `open source <project-repository_>`_ book for Python learners from every walk of life, with a special emphasis on tools for teaching.
+*Coherent Python* is a free (and `open source <project-repository_>`_) book for Python learners from every walk of life, with a special emphasis on tools for teaching.

 .. toctree::
    :maxdepth: 2